SkatAI/epitadb/docs/02/3-database-design-normalization.md

 # 3NF

-a table is in 3NF if and only if both of the following conditions hold:
+A table is in 3NF if and only if both of the following conditions hold:

-* The relation R (table) is in second normal form (2NF).
+* The table is in second normal form (2NF).
 * No non-prime attribute of R is transitively dependent on the primary key.

-A transitive dependency occurs when a non-prime attribute (an attribute that is not part of any candidate key) depends on another non-prime attribute, rather than depending directly on the primary key.
+A transitive dependency occurs when a non-prime attribute (an attribute that is not part of any key) depends on another non-prime attribute, rather than depending directly on the primary key.

 where:
-* non-prime attribute: an attribute that is not part of any candidate key
+* non-prime attribute: an attribute that is not part of any key

-It's becoming a bit abstract
+It's becoming a bit abstract :)

-**example**
+### **Example**

 Student(StudentID, Name, CourseID, CourseName, InstructorName)